 There are so many misunderstandings, preconceptions and stereotypes with autism it is easy to get the wrong information.
-Over the past couple of years since my eldest received his autism diagnosis I have read a significant amount of material, been on courses and spoken to people about autism and I have now pulled together my thoughts on what autism is.
+Over the past 4.5 years since my eldest received his autism diagnosis I have read a significant amount of material, been on courses and spoken to people about autism.
+I have now pulled together my thoughts on what autism is.

 This post covers: